ChrstphrHll/npc_gen/students/Corliss Akkar.md

 year: 1
 guild: Burk
 partyID: 72
+tags:
+- Half-Orc
+- Rouge
+- Exploration
+- 1st
+- Burk
 ---
 # Corliss Akkar
 ---
 ### Description
 - 1st year Half-Orc Rouge in Burk
-- curly green hair that's braided with green ribbon (med), Pale Brown eyes, and Deep Green skin
+- curly green hair that's braided with green ribbon (med), Hazel eyes, and Deep Green skin
 - Is Sneaky and Hidebound, and has Self-Fulfillment as their ideal

 ### Organizations